iamartineza/biosspheres/README.md

 # How to use

 See the Jupyter notebook examples in the folder "notebooks" to see how biosspheres can be used.

+# Contributing

+Read the file `CONTRIBUTING.md` and also see the Jupyter notebooks.

 # Acknowledgments